 - Note that most North Coast 500 hotels (and many places in the Scottish Highlands) don’t have exact addresses which can confuse some GPS systems.
 Most don’t have street numbers and sometimes they don’t even have a street.
 But don’t worry, it just means that they are located in a rural spot or small town and are generally easy to find once you get there.

-- There are a lot of properties in Scotland with the same or similar names, and there are even a few properties along the NC500 with the same name (e.g., Mackays Hotel in Wick and Mackay’s in Durness).
+- There are a lot of properties in Scotland with the same or similar names, and there are even a few properties along the NC500 with very similar names (e.g., Mackays Hotel in Wick and Mackay’s in Durness).
 Be very sure that the area your GPS is taking you matches with where the hotel you reserved should be located!

 - A note on official hotel ratings.
-In Scotland, the two main rating systems for hotels are the Automobile Association (the AA does UK wide ratings) and the those from VisitScotland, the Scottish Tourism Board.
+In Scotland, the two main rating systems for hotels are the Automobile Association (the AA does UK wide ratings) and those from VisitScotland, the Scottish Tourism Board.
 Both parties rate some of the hotels, restaurants, and attractions in Scotland from one to five stars (five stars being the highest) so you may see two different ratings for the same property.
 However, we have not always found these ratings to be entirely useful.
-So I would use them as a guide (as you would for any rating system from AAA to Tripadvisor) but don’t be surprised if you find quite a bit of variation across NC500 hotels with the same star rating.
+So I would use them as a guide as you would for any rating system from AAA to Tripadvisor.
+We find it best to focus on recent customer reviews.

 - Take the time to talk to the staff and owners.
 Most staff will be happy to chat with you, so take advantage of it to learn more about the property, the area, and their recommendations for what to do in the area.
 You’ll likely discover some new spots to add to your itinerary.